 Our society seems pretty comfortable with the following if-then logic.

 This logic is easily observed and understood by just about anyone.
-In fact, take a look at Oxford Dictionaries definition of ‘Grief’:
+Take a look at Oxford Dictionaries definition of ‘Grief’:

 Deep sorrow, especially that caused by someone’s death.

-“If there is grief then there has been a death.”
+“If there is grief, then there has to have been a death.”

 So why doesn’t Oxford choose a more comprehensive yet simpler definition like: